dcaoyuan/avpath/README.md

 * `..*` — locates all properties deeply descended from the context items

-Also AvPath allows to join several properties:
+Also avpath allows to join several properties:

 * `(.property1 | .property2 | .propertyN)` — locates property1, property2, propertyN immediately descended from context items